square/shuttle/README.md

 specced.
 Almost all unit tests use factories rather than mocks, putting them somewhat closer to integration tests.

-If you are using Docker, first run `docker-compose -f docker-compose.test.yml` to build the images.
+If you are using Docker, first run `docker-compose -f docker-compose.test.yml build` to build the images.
 This only has to be done once, and each time you make a change to the source code.
 Run `docker-compose -f docker-compose.test.yml up` to start the environment, and